 Canva – Create images for all your social media needs (including cover images, Facebook ads, Twitter cards), plus a lot more.
 Many of the images on this website are created with Canva. – free or $12.95/mo

 Animoto – A really cool (and free) application that lets you create short video slideshows with music – nice tool for promotions

 Camtasia – Used to capture whatever’s on your screen or edit videos from your camera so you can post it on your website.
 I use it to create all of my recorded webinars and videos.

 Wistia – Professional video hosting with analytics and video marketing tools.
 Free for up to 25 videos.
-A great alternative to YouTube, especially if you don’t want your videos publicly available.
-I use it to host all the videos for my online courses.
+A great alternative to YouTube, especially if you don’t want your videos publicly available (you can control exactly who can or cannot see your videos).
+I've used it to host a ton of videos for myself and clients without any hiccups.

 CoSchedule – An editorial calendar that integrates with WordPress and all other types of websites to track, edit, and promote your posts.
 Just schedule posts and updates and leave it to CoSchedule to take of the rest.
 Love it!

-Note: If I recommend something on this page, it’s because I personally have used it and found it to be helpful.
-Some of these links are affiliate links (indicated with “aff”), which means that if you click on the link and then buy the product, I will get a commission.
+Note: Some of these links are affiliate links (indicated with “aff”), which means that if you click on the link and then buy the product, I will get a commission.
 There’s no pressure for you to buy anything, and you should only buy what you think will work for you.
 But if you do buy, thank you for your support!